India Gate

 Amar Jawan Jyoti

-Burning in a shrine under the arch of India Gate since 1971 is the Amar Jawan Jyoti (the flame of the immortal soldier) which marks the Tomb of the Unknown Soldier.
-The shrine itself is a black marble cenotaph surmounted by a rifle standing on its barrel and crested by a soldier’s helmet.
-Each face of the cenotaph is inscribed in gold with the words “Amar Jawan” (Immortal Warrior).
+Burning in a shrine under the arch of India Gate since 1971 is the Amar Jawan Jyoti.
+Which marks the Tomb of the Unknown Soldier.
+The shrine erects a black marble cenotaph with a rifle standing on its barrel and a soldier’s helmet on top.
+Gold inscribes the words “Amar Jawan” (Immortal Warrior) on each face of the cenotaph.

-This cenotaph is placed on a pedestal with four continuously burning torches on its corners.
+Placed on a pedestal with four continuously burning torches on its corners, someone erected this cenotaph.
 It was unveiled in 1971.
-After the India-Pakistan war of 1971, the then Prime Minister of India Mrs. Indira Gandhi paid homage on behalf of the whole nation on the eve of 23rd republic day (26 January 1972).
+After the India-Pakistan war of 1971, the Prime Minister of India Mrs. Indira Gandhi paid homage on behalf of the whole nation on the eve of 23rd republic day (26 January 1972).

 Today, it is customary for the President and the Prime Minister, as well as visiting Guests of State, to pay homage at the site.

-Particularly on each Republic Day, 26 January, the Prime Minister pays homage to the country’s fallen soldiers along with Heads of Armed Forces, before joining the annual parade at the Rajpath.
+Particularly on Republic Day, 26 January.
+The Prime Minister pays homage to the country’s fallen soldiers along with Heads of Armed Forces, before joining the annual parade at the Rajpath.
 It is noteworthy here that the President of India and the chief guest do not take part in this ceremony on this day.

 Canopy

-Standing behind the gate is an empty canopy made out of sandstone, also designed by Lutyens, and inspired by a 18th century Mahabalipuram pavilion.
-Until the Independence of India in 1947 it contained the statue of King George V which now stands in the Coronation Park, Delhi.
-There have been a number of plans and calls to have a seated or standing statue of Mahatma Gandhi installed here, which were subject to debate and have not been agreed upon.
+An empty canopy made out of sandstone, designed by Lutyens, stands behind the gate.
+An 18th-century Mahabalipuram pavilion inspires it.
+Until the Independence of India in 1947, it contained the statue of King George V. Which now stands in the Coronation Park, Delhi.
+There have been a number of plans and calls to have a seated or standing statue of Mahatma Gandhi installed here.
+Debate has not yet agreed upon the subjects.

 Leave a Comment